 Q: Where can I pay my bill in person?

 A: You can pay your bill at Beneficial Bank in Flourtown during their regular hours (see page with Bank's new hours).
 However, I highly encourage taxpayers to pay by mail through the post office box.
-I am available to collect tax payments and meet briefly with taxpayers to answer simple questions at the Free Library of Springfield Township, 1200 Willow Grove Avenue in Wyndmoor.
+I am available to collect tax payments and meet briefly with taxpayers to answer simple questions at the Free Library of Springfield Township, 8900 Hawthorne Lane in Wyndmoor.
 (See below for map and directions to the Library)

 Please see the calendar page on this website for the exact dates and times I am available each month.